How Backgrounds Work in D&D 5e (And Which One to Pick)

 Languages: Two of your choice

-Feature: Shelter of the Faithful — you and your party can receive free healing and care at temples of your faith.
+Feature: Shelter of the Faithful, support from temples of your faith.

 Charlatan